Early Childhood and Early Learning

 - Advocating for Expanded Access to High-Quality Early Childhood Programs

+II.
 Generating and promoting a shared, research-based vision of equity-promoting teaching and learning in Pre-K programs and K to 3rd grade classrooms.

 There is a critical opportunity to strengthen early childhood programs and policy in this country.
 Fortunately, chiefs and SEA leaders enter this dynamic policy landscape with a deep knowledge base of the components and outcomes of high quality Pre-K, including convincing evidence of: